"The godfather in mortgage-backed securities is Jon Van Gorp, who is the most creative problem solver I have found - he is truly phenomenal."

 - The first auto-leveraged lease transaction funded with asset-backed debt

 Jon is an active leader in the community.
-He is a member of Bottom Line’s National Board of Directors, Chairman of the Chicago Regional Board of Bottom Line and the former Chair of its Fundraising and Visibility Committee.
+He is a member and former Chair of the Chicago Regional Board of Bottom Line.
 Bottom Line provides college access and success programs for low-income and first-generation college students.
-He is a Member of the Carrington Charitable Foundation Advisory Board, which provides support to America’s wounded servicemen and women.
-Jon is a past Leadership Greater Chicago fellow.
-He is also the former Treasurer and a former Trustee of the Kenilworth Union Church.
+He is a member of the Carrington Charitable Foundation Advisory Board, which provides support to America’s wounded servicemen and women, and he is a member of the Leadership Circle of The Honor Foundation, which provides career transition services to elite fighters such as U.S. Navy SEALs retiring from military service.
+Additionally, Jon is a member of the Partnership for New York City, which works with leaders of government and other sectors to advance New York City’s standing as a global center of economic opportunity, upward mobility, and innovation.
+Jon is a past Leadership Greater Chicago fellow, Class of 2005.
+He is also the former treasurer and a former trustee of the Kenilworth Union Church.

 - Structured and negotiated multiple mortgage loan securitization transactions and structured warehouse facilities issuing both public and private securities, including REMIC and non-REMIC structures for commercial and residential mortgage loans, home-equity lines of credit, fix and flip Loans, home-equity loans and nonperforming loans.

 - Structured and negotiated multiple financing facilities for owners of residential homes.

 - Structured and negotiated multiple one-off and flow asset purchase arrangements for mortgage loans, mortgage servicing rights, auto loans, insurance policies, and consumer finance origination and servicing platforms, ranging in size up to $55 billion.

 - Structured and negotiated multiple public auto loan and auto lease term securitization transactions, including transactions with asset-backed derivative instruments and financial guaranty insurance.